 Coding is one of the most important skills kids can learn, and there are plenty of great coding languages out there.
-In this article, we’ll tell you about 10 of the best kids coding languages for 2022.
-We’ll explain why they’re great choices, and give you a brief overview of each.
+In this article, we’ll tell you about 10 of the best kids coding languages for 2023 and also explain why they’re great choices and give you a brief overview of each.
 Whether you’re looking to spark your child’s interest in coding or are simply interested in finding some new programming options, these languages will be a great place to start.
 These are all free to use and easy to learn.

 Based on current patterns, trends, and technological advancements, the future is in coding.
 As pointed out by the former U.S. Chief Technology Officer “To be prepared for the demands of the 21st century—and to take advantage of its opportunities—it is essential that more of our students today learn basic computer programming skills, no matter what field of work they want to pursue.”

 Learning how to code at a young age can truly set your child up for a lifetime of success.
 But just like anything that captures the imagination, it still has to be fun!

 Following are what we believe are the 10 best kids coding languages for 2023.